p2panda/website/_posts/2024-12-06-p2panda-release.md

 **Collaborations with GNOME and HIRO**

 While working on the new version of p2panda we also embarked on collaborations with two very different teams.
 We've been exploring code, UX and UI patterns for GTK-based applications with a group of developers from GNOME and together will release the first GTK-based, collaborative, local-first text editor.
 Our second collaboration has been a project developed together with HIRO, a company based in the Netherlands.
-Together we designed and implemented a solution named "rhio" to sync large files and messages between "micro data centers" in a fully distributed manner.
+Together we designed and implemented a solution named "rhio" to sync large files and messages between micro data centers in a fully distributed manner.

 **Autonomous Coordination App**